-Unless otherwise stated, the following guidelines shall apply to Regents, staff, Members, and their "extended relations" including family members and personal businesses.
-In each case of an actual or potential conflict of interest, the Regent, staff, or Member shall recuse himself or herself from the deliberations and voting of the Board, committee, or any other related activities of the College, unless the President of the College requests the Regent's, staff's, or Member's participation in the discussions or activities (but in no event shall the Board member vote on related items or commit the College respectively).
+Unless otherwise stated, the following guidelines shall apply to Regents, staff, Members and their "extended relations," including family members (spouse or significant other and children) and personal businesses.
+In each case of an actual or potential conflict of interest, the Regent, staff or Member shall recuse himself or herself from the deliberations and voting of the Board, committee or any other related activities of the College, unless the President of the College requests the Regent's, staff's, or Member's participation in the discussions or activities (but in no event shall the Board member vote on related items or commit the College respectively).